saasbook/PrairieLearn-EECS/README.md

 ### Spring 2023:

 - Zones and pools are available for users to use.
-- Can search for questinos using the search bar on the top left.
+- Can search for questions using the search bar on the top left.
 - The questions shown now are shown using descriptive titles instead of IDs (which are just file names).

 ---